kush-manchanda/Seed/README.md

 # Seed
-A minimalistic code based on MVP - Open Agriculture, using python running on raspberry pi.
+-Contains node files to run a MVP PFC derived from Original PFC.
+Refer to GYOF for running the MVP A minimalistic code based on MVP - Open Agriculture, using python running on raspberry pi.
 With cron as scheduler to call python files which includes 3 actuators ( LED , Exhaust Fan and Circulation Fan) ,as per the temperature and humidity from si7021 sensor using the thermostat file.